fgaim/geezswitch/README.md

 Original project
 ================

-This library is a direct port of Google's [language-detection](https://code.google.com/p/language-detection/) library from Java to Python.
-All the classes and methods are unchanged, so for more information see the project's website or wiki.
+This library is adapted from [langdetect](https://github.com/Mimino666/langdetect), which in return is a direct port of Google's [language-detection](https://code.google.com/p/language-detection/) library from Java to Python.
+For more information, please refer to those repos.

-Presentation of the language detection algorithm: [http://www.slideshare.net/shuyo/language-detection-library-for-java](http://www.slideshare.net/shuyo/language-detection-library-for-java).